-Instruments were installed to measure wall shortening and horizontal deflections at $\frac{1}{4}$ -height, midheight and $\frac{3}{4}$ -height of the wall.
-The instruments were installed symmetrically at both wall ends.
+Instruments were installed to measure wall shortening and horizontal deflections at 1/4-height, mid-height and 3/4height of the wall.
+Instruments were installed symmetrically at both wall ends.

 One 10-ft unreinforced wall was also instrumented over a 24-in gage length on each wall face to determine the modulus of elasticity of the masonry.